I-Love-$\langle c_s^2 \rangle$: Approximately universal relations for the average neutron star stiffness: as a measure of the average NS stiffness

 Let us begin by providing a new interpretation for the ratio $p_c/\epsilon_c$ between the central pressure and central energy density.
-This ratio is important because a quasi-universal relation between $p_c/\epsilon_c$ and NS observables, such as the NS compactness $C$, was established in~\cite{Saes:2021fzr}.
-As argued in that reference, this ratio can be physically interpreted as a measure of the mean stiffness of nuclear matter inside a NS, indicative of how rapidly the pressure increases with the energy density\footnote{The ratio $p_c/\epsilon_c$ is also indicative of the conformality at the center of the star via the trace anomaly $\Delta_{\rm conf} = 1/3 - p_c/\epsilon_c$ \cite{Fujimoto:2022ohj}.}.
-Given this, let us use the fact that the energy density is zero when the pressure is null, i.e., $\epsilon(p=0)=0$, so that then
+As argued in ~\cite{Saes:2021fzr}, this ratio can be physically interpreted as a measure of the mean stiffness of nuclear matter inside a NS, indicative of the global growth of pressure with respect to the energy density.
+Indeed, let us assume that the energy density is zero when the pressure is null, i.e., $\epsilon(p=0)=0$, so that then

 The quantity \avgcs is the dimensionless speed of sound squared averaged over the range of energy densities present inside the NS.
-This expression reaffirms the interpretation provided in \cite{Saes:2021fzr} because the speed of sound is a typical indicator of the stiffness of an EoS, and thus, its average would represent the mean stiffness.
+This expression reinforces the interpretation provided in \cite{Saes:2021fzr} since the speed of sound is a typical indicator of the stiffness of an EoS.

-A visual representation of this average is shown in Fig. \ref{fig:cs2_explanation}, where we present the function $c_s^2(\epsilon)$ for two representative EoSs.
-The average \avgcs associated with a specific compactness $C$ is computed by calculating the area under the curve of $c_s^2(\epsilon)$ up to the central energy density corresponding to the star with compactness $C$, and then, dividing this area by the central energy density.
-For two different EoSs to yield the same compactness, the softer EoS, characterized by a lower speed of sound, must have a higher central energy density.
-This accounts for the fact that, even though different EoSs predict different speeds of sound in the center of the star (with well-defined compactness) and different central energy densities, they yield a similar \avgcs.